Azure SQL and Security best practices

 For any vulnerabilities found, evaluate the drift from the previous scan result and determine if the check should be resolved.

-Are your company ready to implement the Azure SQL Securities?
+Is your company ready to implement the Azure SQL Securities?

 Azure provides many built-in security features, but not all of the security features are automatic.
 In fact, many require configuration, and not all requirements apply to all environments.